madasme/FrInRecon/README.md

 * Pickle (version >= 4.0)
 * Pandas (version >= 1.1.5)

 OpenBabel: Some users encounter trouble setting up OpenBabel with Python bindings correctly.
-Zou can find some [installation help for OpenBabel](#ob) below.
+You can find some [installation help for OpenBabel](#ob) below.

 #### Clone the repository
 Open a terminal and clone this repository using